The-Radish-BTHS/The_Radish_BTHS/content/about/main.md

 ---
 # We are The Radish

 We are Brooklyn Technical High School's first, worst, and only satirical newspaper.
 No clue when we started.
 Your guess is as good as ours.
-Still, we've ended up here, so stay a while :)
+Still, we've ended up here, so stay awhile :)

 # Feed us